How to Extract Income From a Retirement Portfolio

 It seems like a bygone era and it is: Fewer than 15 years ago, cash yields were at 5% and bond yields were even more robust.

 For some retirees, a pure income approach is still the most appealing answer; they're allergic to touching principal.
 Yet other retirees can't afford to subsist on income alone; they need to tap appreciated positions in order to generate a livable cash flow.
-Indeed, as the equity market has enjoyed a sustained rally and yields have remained quite low, I've argued that retirees' best source of cash flows is hiding in plain sight: trimming appreciated equity positions.
+Indeed, as the equity market enjoyed a drawn-out rally from 2009-21 and yields have remained quite low, I've argued that retirees' best source of cash flows is hiding in plain sight: trimming appreciated equity positions.